jgfitzgerald/fa-chatbot/src/chatbot/README.md

 For more detailed information, refer to the comments in each individual code file.
 These comments provide a deeper understanding of how each component functions and interacts within the backend.

 Feel free to adapt and extend the backend components to create a customized chatbot solution that suits your requirements.

----

-## Acknowledgements

-The frontend for this project is built upon the foundation of the [`chat-bubble`](https://github.com/dmitrizzle/chat-bubble) framework, which provides a simple and lightweight solution for creating chat interfaces, and is liscensed under the MIT liscense.
-The framework was developed by [dmitrizzle](https://github.com/dmitrizzle).

-For more information about the `chat-bubble` framework, please visit the [GitHub repository](https://github.com/dmitrizzle/chat-bubble).